diarmuidoconnor/agile-practice-module/topic01/talk-1/Containerization.md

-# Containerization with Docker.
+# Introduction to Docker.

-Virtulation, Containerization, Docker
+Background to Containerization and pntroduction to Docker